DunedinJS/dunedin-modern-javascript/workshops/1/overview.md

 1. _(Coming soon)_ Enhanced object literal features
 1. _(Coming soon)_ An overview of browser support

+## Next

+__[Workshop 2](workshops/2/overview.md):__ gain a practical taste of modern JavaScript by starting with a small starter project and building a simple application with React.

 ## Resources

 * Luke Hoban's [Overview of ECMAScript 6 features](https://github.com/lukehoban/es6features)